Nice3point/RevitToolkit/Readme.md

 ### Options

-Toolkit provides implementation of various Revit interfaces, with the possibility of customization.
+The Toolkit provides implementation of various Revit interfaces, with the possibility of customization.

 #### FamilyLoadOptions